pixelspace.org

 About this site

-pixelspace.org has been around for more than twenty years now.
+pixelspace.org has been around for more than 25 years now.
 Originally founded by Sebastian, the goal at that time was to present and exchange digital works and to promote inspiration of all kinds.
 After many different attempts, we have now arrived at a time when you don’t actually have to host your own portfolio and the exchange of information can be easily arranged via countless services.

 Then why own a website?

-There is also another important aspect: only on your own webspace, you can experience a largely unrestricted freedom of action and a sense of autonomy.
+There is also another important aspect: only on your own webspace can you experience a largely unrestricted freedom of action and a sense of autonomy.
 In addition, it cannot be wrong to have a backup of all data on your own hard drive.
 I am referring to a fundamental principle of the IndieWeb, whose idea I find particularly important against the background of recent developments around the social web and commercial interactions.